fmorea/no-bootable-device/README.md

 - one USB to USB-C adapter (to connect USB to the surface)

 # Prepare first USB drive (The bootloader)
-- Format the first drive as FAT32
+- Format the first USB drive as FAT32
 - Copy the BOOT folder in the newly created partition

 ## Prepare second USB drive (The bootable live enviroment)